snagcliffs/EE_loss/README.md

 Dataset generation requires installation of Nek5000 and dependencies.
 Run time for Kolmogorov flow simulation is approximately 5 hours on 16 cores and square cylinder is approximately 43.5 hours on 128 cores.
 Mesh generation uses gmsh.

+#### Data Access

+Data files are stored using git large file storage.
+To download, install git-lfs, clone repository, and use "git-lfs pull".

 License
 ----
 MIT